Strategic Plan for the College of Education and Allied Professions

 Initiative 1.1.2: Enhance collaboration between CEAP faculty and STEM faculty in other colleges.

-Initiative 1.1.3: Position the CEAP as the premier regional and state provider of B-12 educators who emerge as leaders in the field.
+Initiative 1.1.3: Position the CEAP as the premier regional and state provider of B-16 educators who emerge as leaders in the field.

 Goal 1.2: Continue to provide high-quality educational programs in the allied professions within the college.

-Initiative 1.2.1: Plan, establish and implement a doctoral program in combined Clinical and School Psychology.
+Initiative 1.2.1: Plan, establish and implement a Doctorate of Psychology (PsyD) program.

 Initiative 1.2.2: Enhance faculty, staff, and material resources in the B.S. in Parks and Recreation Management Program, as this successful undergraduate major aligns closely with the university strategic plan and exhibits significant growth potential.

-Initiative 1.2.3: Develop a planning committee with CEAP faculty members, community members, and stakeholders in order to refine and create new initiatives that meet the needs of the community and region.
+Initiative 1.2.3: Develop a planning committee with CEAP faculty and staff members, community members, and stakeholders in order to refine and create new initiatives that meet the needs of the community and region.

 Goal 1.3: In partnership with the Graduate School, allocate college resources to enhance WCU's prominence as the primary regional provider of graduate degrees in education, given an increasingly competitive environment.